-I don’t normally post any kind of tutorials here they are normally posted on my Digital Photography site but I’ve been asked a couple of times how I approach some of my location/landscape shoots so thought Id add a short post here.
+I don’t normally post any kind of tutorials here they are normally posted on my Digital Photography site but I’ve been asked a couple of times how I approach some of the work in my Travel Photography Portfolio so thought I’d add a short post here.

-Photographing serious images of landscapes is not always the easiest of subjects to capture unless you do a little bit of pre planning.
+A Photography Location is not always the easiest of subjects to capture unless you do a little bit of pre-planning.

 I’ll often research the area via good old Google and Google Earth to get ideas of the locations terrain and possible shooting angles.

 I’ll also phone local tourist offices who can often be invaluable in recommending good vantage points or even specific times of the year they believe are best to visit although they are rarely photographers themselves and their idea for a chocolate box image/vantage point will rarely be yours!